 Check out the slideshow above for a few more images of the custom-painted 45-foot Nor-Tech.

-“I didn’t want anyone but Chris to paint the boat,” said Campbell, who purchased the boat from Marine Concepts' Midwest Boat Center in Missouri.
+“I didn’t want anyone but Chris to paint the boat,” said Campbell, who purchased the boat, which rides on a gooseneck trailer from Broward Trailer, from Marine Concepts' Midwest Boat Center in Missouri.
 “It sat up there for a while, too, before he could get to it but I love his work and his designs and he came through again.
 It sounds like if Nor-Tech can finish the boat, it might be part of the Miami International Boat Show in February, which would be awesome.

 “The new hull on the 450 is amazing, it’s a wave crusher,” he continued.
 “Anyone who has ridden on one will tell you how great they run.
 That’s important to me because we always have a lot of people on board.”